 There’s a box for customer service, one for marketing and sales, procurement, supply chain—you get the idea.
-Each department does the best they can within their four walls but misses out on opportunities to improve the business as a whole.
+Each department does the best they can, but misses out on opportunities to improve the business as a whole.

 Author, speaker, and consultant Jim Tompkins is dedicated to helping businesses reorganize to meet modern consumer demands.
-He focuses on how to integrate the supply chain with the customer journey to promote sustainable, profitable growth.
+For example, he focuses on how to integrate the supply chain with the customer journey to promote sustainable, profitable growth.

 Jim shared his advice on supply chain transformation, customer experience, and more in our recent interview.
 You can find out more about Jim and other great supply chain experts to follow here.

 An expert in global supply chain, logistics, material handling, and business strategy, Jim has over 44 years of experience in the industry.
 He holds a PhD from Purdue University and has received the Frank and Lillian Gilbreth Industrial Engineering Award.